Is Virtual Racing the Future? – with Ben Delaney

 Ben Delaney 53:19

 I think all the things will continue.
-I think, USA Cycling, or another major entity is needed in some ways to make road racing great.
-Again, I know that’s a highly unpopular opinion.
-But you know, once upon a time, you got an unattached fee if you did an event, and you weren’t part of a club, because all clubs were required to put on events.
-And that’s where events came from was like everybody had to take a pool, right?
+I think USA Cycling or another major entity is needed in some ways to make road racing great again – I know that’s a highly unpopular opinion – but you know, once upon a time, you got an unattached fee if you did an event and you weren’t part of a club, because all clubs were required to put on events and that’s where events came from – was like everybody had to take a pool, right?
 Everybody had to put on event.
-And now that’s no longer the case.
-And so now we’ve got a lot of people wanting to do events and much fewer events being put on so I think, as unpopular as is to have a federation, regulating and enforcing things, I think that is a necessary thing.
+And now that’s no longer the case and so now we’ve got a lot of people wanting to do events and much fewer events being put on so I think, as unpopular as is to have a federation regulating and enforcing things, I think that is a necessary thing.
 I see gravel only continuing to grow because it’s a riot.
 And you can get in where you fit in.
-If you want to scratch the competitive edge and race at the front.
-You can if you want to treat it like a marathon you can, as with I don’t see getting bumped from its perch in the online space at all like there.
-Yes, there are other platforms, but Zwift has the masses.
-And that’s the other key piece that we didn’t talk about is just the sheer number of participants there.
-It’s not like there’s just events like for years be cool had events that would start but you get in there that’d be for people, right?
+If you want to scratch the competitive edge and race at the front, you can, if you want to treat it like a marathon, you can.
+Zwift, I don’t see getting bumped from its perch in the online space at all, like there – yes, there are other platforms, but Zwift has the masses and that’s the other key piece that we didn’t talk about is just the sheer number of participants there.
+It’s not like there’s just events like for years, Be Cool had events that would start, but you get in there, there’d be four people, right?
 Who cares?
-So just the Zwift Critical Mass isn’t going to be erased.
+So just the Zwift critical mass isn’t going to be erased.

 Trevor Connor 54:41

-Yeah, I think I agree with both.
-I don’t think non virtual racing is going anywhere.
-But I do think what we’re seeing is more and more types of racing and types of events sharing the that pie.
-And so I think you’re gonna see each type of event even road racing and Mountain biking, getting a smaller piece of the pie.
-In terms of virtual racing, I think Zwift.
-And some of these other virtual cycling tools have done a really excellent job of promoting them.
-And I do think they are going to legitimize it as a form of racing, not just as something you do when there isn’t a quote, real race going on somewhere, I think you’re gonna see more and more people seeing this as this is my racing.
-And I take this as seriously as people used to take out in the road racing.
-And I give full credit to Zwift for the work they’ve done to legitimize it as real racing.
+Yeah, I think – I agree with both – I don’t think non-virtual racing is going anywhere but I do think what we’re seeing is more and more types of racing and types of events sharing that pie.
+And so I think you’re gonna see each type of event even road racing and mountain biking getting a smaller piece of the pie.
+In terms of virtual racing, I think Zwift and some of these other virtual cycling tools have done a really excellent job of promoting them and I do think they are going to legitimize it as a form of racing, not just as something you do when there isn’t a quote, real race going on somewhere.
+I think you’re gonna see more and more people seeing this as “this is my racing and I take this as seriously as people used to take out in the road racing” – and I give full credit to Zwift for the work they’ve done to legitimize it as real racing.

 Rob Pickels 55:39